HOME COOKING IS

 The five keys to my cooking philosophy are freshness, seasonality, simplicity, beauty, and economy.
 At its most fundamental level, my philosophy is about respecting the ingredients and letting their natural flavor come through.
 Your ingredients should be as fresh and seasonal as possible…let the ingredients speak for themselves!

-In 2008, I produced a film which opened during the week of the global market crash.
+In 2008, I produced a film that opened during the week of the global market crash.
 I experienced personal and financial hardships.
 Before long, I left the film world and pursued the art of artisan noodle making in Japan, which helped restore my sense of being.
-In 2009, I began teaching Japanese cooking workshops including noodle making from my house.
+In 2009, I began teaching Japanese cooking workshops, including noodle making, from my house.

 In 2016, I published a little book called Rice Craft (Chronicle Books) and got back to food writing.
 In 2019, I published Japanese Home Cooking: Simple Meals, Authentic Flavors (2019 Roost Books).
 The book won the IACP International Cookbook Award.
-I am currently working on my fourth book, tentatively titled Simply Wafu: The Art of Everyday Japanese Cooking (Knopf).
-I am also working on my first children’s book Melon for Obachama (Shambala - Bala Books).
+I published my first children’s book Mai and the Missing Melon in 2023, which won the 2023 Freeman Book Awards “Of Note” title in Children’s Literature.

 My favorite pastime is working in the garden and coming back to the kitchen with something I grew and cook with it.
 Then, going back to the garden with kitchen scraps and getting my hands dirty again.
 The cycle of cooking begins and ends in the garden.